- IB

 Find, in terms of , a Cartesian equation of the plane containing this triangle.

-Consider a water tank in the shape of an inverted cone with a height of 10 meters and a base radius of 5 meters.
-Water is being pumped into the tank at a rate of 3 cubic meters per minute.
+Consider a water tank in the shape of an inverted cone with a height of 10 metres and a base radius of 5 metres.
+Water is being pumped into the tank at a rate of 3 cubic metres per minute.

-Find the rate at which the water level is rising when the water is 4 meters deep.
+Find the rate at which the water level is rising when the water is 4 metres deep.

 At a certain instant, the angle of elevation of the drone from is and from is .